-Everyone needs a break now and again, but individuals with terrible credit particularly.
+Everyone needs a break now and again, but individuals with terrible credit particularly need it.
 Financial strain might become so great that it impairs your judgment and prevents you from taking the necessary actions to repair your credit.

 Taking a vacation could help you get back on track.
 All you need to do is plan well.
 You may use specific methods to finance the vacation you deserve while still saving money.